-After the success of the first competition (which attracted approximately 20 schools from the Queensland Southern Downs region), it was decided by staff to offer the competition to schools each year.
+After the success of the first competition (which attracted approximately 20 schools from the Queensland Southern Downs region), we decided to offer the competition to schools each year.

-To date over 100,000 students throughout Australia have participated in this competition and have gained a better understanding of topics like soil health, the paddock to plate process, photosynthesis, weeds and plant genetics.
-Students have also developed further skills in scientific method and understanding, report writing, mathematics, English, team work, communication and technology.
+To date over 110,000 students throughout Australia have participated in this competition and have gained a better understanding of topics like soil health, the paddock to plate process, photosynthesis, weeds, pests, and plant genetics.
+Students have also developed further skills in scientific method and understanding, report writing, mathematics, English, teamwork, communication, art, and technology.

 The aims of the competition are to: